ChaseHall/Scripts/README.md

 # Scripts

-Collection of scripts I use on a daily basis
+Collection of scripts I use on a daily basis.

 ## Licensing